notification-system/docs/frontend-initial-spec.md

 ## Topology Notification Settings Screen
 * Keep track of the available roles
 * Automatically assign roles if names are the same
+* Reuse one or more notification profile configuration across multiple Units (or Facilities)

 ## Notification Statuses
 * Delivered status for each delivered notification
-* Seen status when the user manually opens the notification details view
+* Viewed status when the user manually opens the notification details view
 * Delivery summary report vs showing all status updates individually
 * Orange color to show escalation and progression of the notification
 * Green to show positive actions such as accept or condition ended